Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

 \subsection{Baselines}

 We use three baselines in our experiments.
-All of them use the ground truth input values of the analytical model (action, object position, contact point, surface normal, contact indicator and friction coefficients) instead of depth images, and thus only need to predict the object velocity, but not its initial position.
+All of them use the ground truth input values of the analytical model (action, object position, contact point, surface normal, contact indicator and friction coefficients) instead of depth images.
+They thus do not solve the full problem of predicting object movement from raw sensory input.
+Instead, they address the easier problem of prediction given perfect state information.
+Accordingly, the baselines only output the object velocity, but not its initial position in the scene.

 If the pusher makes contact with the object during the push, but is not in contact initially, we use the contact point and normal from when contact is first made and shorten the action accordingly.
-Note that this gives the baseline models a big advantage over architectures that have to infer the input values from raw sensory data.
+Note that this gives the baseline models an additional advantage over architectures that have to infer such input values from raw sensory data.

 The first baseline is just the average translation and rotation over the dataset.
 This is equal to the error when always predicting zero movement, and we therefore name it \textit{zero}.
-The second (\textit{physics}) is the full analytical model evaluated on the ground truth input values.
-In addition to the networks described in Section \ref{sec:networks}, we also train a neural network (\textit{neural dyn}) on the (ground truth) input values of the analytical model.
-It uses the same architecture of fully-connected layers for prediction as \textit{neural}.
-This allows us to evaluate whether \textit{neural} benefits from being able to choose its own state representation.
+The second,\textit{physics}, is the full analytical model evaluated on the ground truth input values.
+The third baseline, called \textit{neural dyn} is a neural network that has the same three-layer architecture as the prediction module of \textit{neural} (see Figure~\ref{fig-pred} a) for details).
+The difference between \textit{neural} and \textit{neural dyn} is their input: While \textit{neural} receives the glimpse encoding and object position from the perception network as input, \textit{neural dyn} gets the ground truth physical state representation that is also used in the analytical model.
+This allows us to evaluate whether \textit{neural} benefits from being able to learn its own state representation (the glimpse encoding) end-to-end through the prediction part.